Death-Raider13/MarketHub/text/FOUR_TIER_ADMIN_HIERARCHY_COMPLETE.md

 ## 🎯 Overview

-MarketHub now features a comprehensive **four-tier admin hierarchy** system designed for scalable e-commerce platform management.
+FEROMARKETHUB now features a comprehensive **four-tier admin hierarchy** system designed for scalable e-commerce platform management.
 Each tier has specific responsibilities, permissions, and dedicated interfaces.

 ---